josephtcollins/twitch-bot/README.md

 ### Other Potential Enhancements

-- Split CLI/GUI into two windows, one for reads and one for writes, for a better UX.
+- Split CLI/GUI into two windows, one for reads and one for writes, for a better UX (there are good open-source projects for this).
-- Handle empty return "command not found" and general other unrecognized command wonkiness.
 - Fix wonky printing of timestamp/name.
+- Make the interactions more like an actual chat interface.
+- Attempt to reconnect if connection fails.